Alaric-Vazquez/Calculatrice/README.md

 # Calculatrice
 C# Sample Code - Calculator

-To use this calculator enter a calcul (only addition, substraction, multiplication and division) in the terminal.
+To use this calculator type a calculation in the terminal.
+(Exemple : 3x3+2-1)
+You can use the following operator ('+', '-', 'x' or '*' and '/')
 This calculator manages priorities.
-To quit the program please send 'q'.
+To quit the program please type 'q'.